ktp-forked-repos/quickdot/README.md

 Where package is a valid package name.

 Notes: In most of the cases you'll need to load the package before with quickload or the program will not find it.
-(see-constants-in package) without "'" or ":" before the package name, will abort with an error message
+(see-constants-in package) without "'" or ":" before the package name, will abort with an error message for the same reason

 Examples: